|

 3,81 |

-wine primarily comes from the old vines of Millocchio vineyard.
-It
+comes from the old vines of Millocchio vineyard.
+It is an "orange"

-is an "orange" wine, which means that this white wine is made like
+wine, which means that this white wine is made like red wine, fermenting

 The Millocchio Bianco is an assemblage of several separate fermentation of Ansonica, Clairette, Procanico, Trebbiano and Malvasia grapes done by following the philosophy of natural wine: spontaneous fermentation with wild yeasts, long maceration on the skins, no added substances and no filtration.
 Sulfur dioxide has been replaced by nitrogen, an inert gas, which is used to protect the wines from contact with oxygen during racking and bottling.
 The wines are aged for 10 months in 500 liter used oak barrels, and another 6 months in bottles before leaving the cellar.
 The Millocchio Bianco is a wine rich